Artlands/Install-Slurm/README.md

 systemctl start munge
 ```

-To test Munge, try to access another node with Munge from __master__ node.
+To test Munge, try to access another node with Munge from __master__ node:

 ```
 munge -n